-LifeProtector is a 10-year term life insurance plan that provides peace of mind for your family through valuable life insurance benefits in the event something unforeseen were to happen.
+LifeProtector is a 10-year term life insurance plan.
+It provides peace of mind for your family through valuable benefits in the event something adverse were to happen.

-Freedom Life only offers term life insurance, which can be helpful, but it only provides a predetermined death benefit for a pre-set period of time, and may not meet all of your needs.
+Freedom Life only offers term life insurance, which can be helpful.
+But it only provides a predetermined death benefit for a pre-set period of time.
+This may not meet all of your needs.
 If you’re looking for life insurance that provides more than just a death benefit, you may be better off with a whole or universal life policy.

 Depending on your circumstances, you may be better off buying permanent coverage instead of term life.
 Permanent policies offer coverage that stays in force as long as your premiums are paid.
-Policies also typically include a cash value that grows over time and that you may be able to access before you die.
-Because Freedom only offers term life, policyholders won’t be given the option to study the differences, so it’s important to first do your own research about whether term insurance is right for you.
+Policies also often include a cash value that grows over time; you also may be able to access it before you die.
+Because Freedom only offers term life, you won’t be given the option to choose between the different types.
+That means it’s important to first do your own research about whether term life is right for you.

-Freedom Life provides protection to help with obligations like mortgage, car payment, childcare, educational expenses, and other debts—benefits that in most instances are free from income tax for the beneficiary.
+Freedom Life provides protection to help with things like mortgages, car payments, childcare costs, educational expenses, and other debts.
+These benefits are free from income tax for the beneficiary in most cases.

 Available Riders: No Add-ons

-Freedom Life Insurance does not offer any riders.
-There is no accelerated death benefit for policyholders who want to access their death benefits early if they become disabled or are diagnosed with a terminal illness.
+Freedom Life does not offer any riders.
+There is no accelerated death benefit; these can be useful for those who want to access their death benefits early if they become disabled or are diagnosed with a terminal illness.

 Customer Service: Nothing Special

-Customers who need assistance can call Freedom Life Insurance at 800-387-9027 between 7 a.m. and 7 p.m.
-Central Standard Time on Monday through Friday or between 8 a.m. and 1 p.m. on Saturday.
-Customers can also contact the company through their website or email email@example.com.
+Customers who need assistance can call Freedom Life Insurance at 800-387-9027.
+Hours are 7 a.m. and 7 p.m.
+Central Standard Time on Monday through Friday, and 8 a.m. and 1 p.m. on Saturday.
+You can also contact Freedom Life through their website; or, email them at email@example.com.

 Customer Satisfaction: Reviews Are Scarce

 Neither Freedom Life Insurance nor its parent company, USHealth Group, are rated by J.D.
 Power.
-However, USHealth is rated A+ from BBB and has very few registered customer complaints.
+But USHealth is rated A+ from BBB; it has very few registered customer complaints.

 Financial Strength: Respectable, But Not Phenomenal

-Freedom Life Insurance has an A- rating from AM Best, which suggests it is financially solvent but not among the biggest financial giants of the industry.
+Freedom Life Insurance has an A- rating from AM Best.
+This suggests it is financially solvent.
+But it is not among the biggest financial giants of the industry.
 Freedom Life is also better-rated than other USHealth subsidiaries.

 Cancellation Policy: Just Quit Paying

-Because Freedom Life only offers term coverage, the cancellation process is relatively easy.
-All policyholders have to do is stop paying premiums.
-We couldn’t find any other information about forms or processes that needed to be completed in order to cancel a life insurance policy with Freedom Life.
+Because Freedom Life only offers term coverage, the process is fairly easy if you want to cancel.
+All you have to do is stop paying your premium.
+We couldn’t find any other information about forms that needed to be completed in order to cancel a policy with Freedom Life.

 Price: Simple Structure But No Transparency

-Freedom Life doesn’t offer an online quote tool, so there’s very little information about their pricing available.
-The company also didn’t respond to requests for price estimates.
-However, the company does advertise monthly premium payment options that range from $10 to $50, in $5 increments.
-However, there is no information available regarding corresponding face values – several attempts to get a quote were not responded to.
+Freedom Life doesn’t offer an online quote tool.
+This means there’s very little information about their pricing.
+Freedom Life also didn’t respond to requests for price quotes.
+But Freedom Life does promote monthly premium payment options that range from $10 to $50, in $5 increments.
+There is no information about corresponding face values; multiple attempts to get a quote were not answered.

 Competition: Freedom Life vs. AIG

-AIG, through its subsidiary American General, offers four different types of life insurance including term, whole, universal, and indexed universal life.
-The company offers more than 10 different policies to choose from, plus numerous individual riders that customers can add to their policies.
-In addition, AIG offers transparent quoting tools so prospective customers can get an idea of what their coverage will cost.
+AIG, through its subsidiary American General, offers four different types of life insurance.
+These include term, whole, universal, and indexed universal life.
+AIG offers more than 10 different policies to choose from; plus, it offers many extra riders that you can add to your policy.
+Also, AIG offers transparent quoting tools.
+This makes it easy to get an idea of what AIG's coverage will cost.
 Unless you're an existing USHealth customer, you should work with AIG, instead.

-Freedom Life offers term life insurance that comes in a 10-year term and is renewable until you turn 70.
-The company doesn’t offer any other types of life insurance or riders to help customize coverage.
-If you’re already a USHealth customer or wanting to purchase health, vision, or dental insurance in addition to term life, then Freedom Life is a good option.
-However, you can probably find better policies that cost less and/or offer more features that you can get through Freedom Life.
+Freedom Life offers term life insurance that comes in a 10-year term.
+It's renewable until you turn 70.
+Freedom Life doesn’t offer any other types of life insurance or riders for custom coverage.
+Freedom Life is a good option if you already have a USHealth plan or you want to buy health, vision, or dental in addition to term life.
+But you can probably find better policies that cost less and/or offer more features than what you can get through Freedom Life.